annaesvensson/yellow-help/yellow-task-list.md

 - [x] Updated website, more information about protection of personal data.
 People need more information.
 - [ ] Updated website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

-## How to contribute

-We appreciate contributions by developers, designers and translators.
-Datenstrom Yellow is open source.
-At the heart of open source is the idea that we make better software together.
-We organise our work around talented and motivated people who have a genuine interest in working together.
-Do you want to contribute?
-Improve code and documentation.

 ## How to improve code